Lebanese Turkmen: Turkish migration from Ottoman Anatolia

 Lebanon became part of the Ottoman Empire in 1516, and Turks were brought into the region along with Sultan Selim I’s army during his campaign to Egypt and were settled in the conquered lands.
 Turkish colonists were encouraged to stay in Lebanon by being rewarded with land and money.

 Turkish migration from Ottoman Algeria

 In 1830 many Algerian Turks were forced to leave Ottoman Algeria once the region came under French colonial rule.
 Whilst the majority went to Ottoman Anatolia, some Turkish and Kouloughli families also went to Ottoman Syria which included Lebanon at the time.

 Turkish migration from Ottoman Crete

 The history of the Cretan Turks in Lebanon began when the Ottoman Empire lost its dominion over the island of Crete.
 After 1897, when the Ottoman Empire lost control of the island, they sent ships to protect the island’s Cretan Turks.
-Most of these Turks were settled in Izmir and Mersin, but some of them were also sent to Tripoli and Damascus.
+Most of these Turks were settled in İzmir and Mersin, but some of them were also sent to Tripoli and Damascus.
 After World War I, the Ottoman Empire lost Lebanon, however, some of the Cretan Turks remained in Tripoli where their relatives lived.
 Today, there are about 10,000 Cretan Turks remaining in Tripoli.